Giuseppe Marco Fieschi: Trial and execution

 After his capture, Fieschi gave a false name, claiming to be Jacques Girard, born in Lodève.
 It was only after some days that his true identity was discovered when he was recognized by the Inspector General of Prisons, Olivier Dufresne, while he was being held in the Conciergerie.

 Fieschi's trial became a great spectacle and Fieschi enjoyed his stardom.
 During the trial, he named his accomplices, displayed much bravado, and expected or pretended to expect ultimate pardon.
 He was represented by the Corsican lawyer François-Marie Patorni, and Parisian lawyers Gustave Louis Chaix d'Est-Ange and Jean-Baptiste-Nicolas Parquin.
-He was condemned to death, and was guillotined on 19 February 1836 together with Pierre Morey and Theodore Pépin.
-Pepin died first, then Morey.
+He was condemned to death, and was guillotined on 19 February 1836 together with Pierre Morey and Théodore Pépin.
+Pépin died first, then Morey.
 Fieschi was the last, and used his last moments for a speech.
 Fieschi's head was given to a doctor at Bicêtre Hospital for study purposes.

-Before his death, Pepin made several confessions about revolutionary groups which led to subsequent arrests and trials.
+Before his death, Pépin made several confessions about revolutionary groups which led to subsequent arrests and trials.
 Another accomplice was sentenced to twenty years imprisonment and one was acquitted.
 No fewer than seven plots against the life of Louis Philippe had been discovered by the police within the year, and apologists were not wanting in the revolutionary press for the crime of Fieschi.